DavePearce/JBuildFS/README.md

 ```

 This reads an instance of `Point` from the location `test/point` in
 the given source.

+#### Sinks

+A content sink is an instance of `Content.Sink`, and provides an API
+for writing structured content into the store.
+The following
-Likewise, the following illustrates writing a piece
-of structured content into the store:
+illustrates writing a piece of structured content into the store:

 ```Java
  public static void write(Content.Sink sink, Point pt) throws IOException {